Python-Markdown/markdown/docs/extensions/fenced_code_blocks.md

 [lexer]: https://pygments.org/docs/lexers/
 [PHP lexer's]: https://pygments.org/docs/lexers/#lexers-for-php-and-related-languages

-!!!
-Note:
+!!! note

     The `fenced_code` extension does not alter the output provided by Pygments.
 Therefore, only options which Pygments provides can be ultilized.
 As Pygments does not currently provide a way to define an ID, any ID defined in an attribute list will be ignored when syntax highlighting is enabled.
 Additionaly, any key/value pairs which are not Pygments options will be ignored, regardless of whether the `attr_list` extension is enabled.

-    To disable syntax highlighting on an individual code block, include `use_pygments=false` in the attribute list.
-While the `use_pygments` key/value pair will not be included in the output, all other attributes will behave as they would if syntax highlighting was disabled for that code block only.

 ##### Enabling Syntax Highlighting

-**TO-DO**
+To enable syntax highlighting, the [`codehilite`][codehilite] extension must be enabled and the `codehilite` extension's `use_pygments` option must be set to `True` (the default).

+Alternatively, so long as the `codehilite` extension is enabled, you can override a global `use_pygments=False` option for an individual code block by including `use_pygments=true` in the attribute list.
+While the `use_pygments` key/value pair will not be included in the output, all other attributes will behave as they would if syntax highlighting was enabled only for that code block.

+Conversely, to disable syntax highlighting on an individual code block, include `use_pygments=false` in the attribute list.
+While the `use_pygments` key/value pair will not be included in the output, all other attributes will behave as they would if syntax highlighting was disabled for that code block regardless of any global setting.

+!!! seealso

+    You will need to properly install and setup Pygments for syntax highlighting to work.
+See the `codehilite` extension's [documentation][setup] for details.

+[setup]: ./code_hilite.md#setup

 ## Usage